-Replacing old carpet flooring with a new floor?
-Even if you’re having a professional install a new hardwood, tile, or plank flooring, it might be a smart move to remove the old carpet yourself.
+Replacing old carpet flooring with new flooring?
+Even if you’re having a professional contractor install new hardwood, tile, or vinyl plank flooring, it might be a smart move to remove the old carpet yourself.
 This will not only save you a bit of money, but it will also ensure that the subfloor is prepared to good standards.
 The following are the steps to take:

 Before you start tearing up the old carpet, remove any swinging doors, as well as bifold closet doors.
 Then remove all the furniture as you will need access to the entire floor.
 Place the furniture outside or to adjacent rooms.